-The Existing Vegetation Height (EVH) layer represents the average height of the dominant vegetation for a 30-m grid cell.
+LANDFIRE's (LF) Existing Vegetation Height (EVH) represents the average height of the dominant vegetation for a 30-m cell.

-LANDFIRE (LF) uses EVH in several subsequent layers, including the development of the fuel layers.
+LF uses EVH in several subsequent layers, including the development of the fuel products.

 Modeling Dynamic Fuels with an Index System (MoD-FIS)-refined EVH classification based upon current estimates of EVC from Landsat imagery for the current growing season.

 Attribute Data Dictionary (LF 1.4.0)